jobiols/odoo-env/README.md

                             include extension).
 Need -d, -m and -c options Note: for the test to run there must be an admin user with password admin
+      --restore             Restores a backup from backup_dir
+      --backup-list         List all backup files available for restore -f BACKUP_FILE        Filename to restore

 Tool to manage docker based odoo environments